humdrum-tools/humdrum-documentation/guide/ch36/index.md

 of sensory dissonance for arbitrary sonorities.

-In addition, we will consider how Humdrum data can be used in conjunction with non-Humdrum tools \-- such as digital sound editors, spectral analysis tools, and general signal processing software, In particular, we will discuss the **kern2cs** command which generates score data for the popular *Csound* digital sound synthesis language.
+In addition, we will consider how Humdrum data can be used in conjunction with non-Humdrum tools &mdash; such as digital sound editors, spectral analysis tools, and general signal processing software, In particular, we will discuss the **kern2cs** command which generates score data for the popular *Csound* digital sound synthesis language.